Cesar Chavez: Founding the National Farm Workers Association: 1962–1965

-Dolores Huerta (pictured in 2016) was a key ally of Chavez's in his formation of the NFWA.
+Dolores Huerta, pictured in 2016, was a key ally of Chavez's in his formation of the NFWA.

 In April 1962, Chavez and his family moved to Delano, California, an agricultural community in the southern San Joaquin Valley, where they rented a house on Kensington Street.
 He was intent on forming a labor union for farm workers but, to conceal this aim, told people that he was simply conducting a census of farm workers to determine their needs.
 He began devising the National Farm Workers Association (NFWA), referring to it as a "movement" rather than a trade union.

-He was aided in this project both by his wife and by Dolores Huerta; according to Pawel, Huerta became his "indispensable, lifelong ally".
-Other key supporters of his project were the Reverend Jim Drake and other members of the California Migrant Ministry; although as a Roman Catholic Chavez was initially suspicious of these Protestant preachers, he came to view them as key allies.
+He was aided in this project by his wife and by Dolores Huerta; according to Pawel, Huerta became his "indispensable, lifelong ally".
+Other key supporters of his project were the Reverend Jim Drake and other members of the California Migrant Ministry; although as a Catholic, Chavez was initially suspicious of these Protestant preachers, he came to view them as key allies.

 Chavez spent his days traveling around the San Joaquin Valley, meeting with workers and encouraging them to join his association.
 At the time, he lived off a combination of unemployment benefit, his wife's wage as a farmworker, and donations from friends and sympathizers.
 On September 30, 1962, he formalized the Association at a convention in Fresno.
 There, delegates elected Chavez as the group's general-director.
 They also agreed that, once the association had a life insurance policy up and running, members would start paying monthly dues of $3.50.
 The group adopted the motto "viva la causa" ("long live the cause") and a flag featuring a black eagle on a red and white background.
 At the organization's constitutional convention held in Fresno in January 1963, Chavez was elected president, with Huerta, Julio Hernandez, and Gilbert Padilla its vice presidents.